Menu

 Why?
 This warm brew possesses health benefits, as it is said to gently cleanse and revitalise the skin and hair.
 Plus, for anyone over 20, a cold pint can be part of the experience too.

 Each tub accommodates only 1 or 2 people.
-That means Bjórböðin is ideal if you’re a couple on a romantic getaway seeking a slightly alternative hot pool experience.
+That means Bjórböðin is ideal if you’re on a romantic getaway and seeking a slightly alternative hot pool experience.

 The complex has an extensive outdoor area with 2 traditional hot tubs and a sauna.
 You can also pop into the restaurant and bar for a meal and some locally brewed beer.